ClaireCJS/fix_unicode_filenames/README.md

 It can be run in 5 usual modes:

 ```
-1. To cleanse all file/folder names in your dir with Yes/No prompting
+1. To cleanse all file/folder names in your dir *with*  Yes/No prompting
-2. To cleanse all file/folder names in your dir automatically
+2. To cleanse all file/folder names in your dir without Yes/No prompting
-3. To convert a string mode (remove emoji/unicode) at the command line
+3. To cleanse a single string of unicode/emoji (keep bad-filename-chracters)
-4. To do the same, but in filename mode
+4. To cleanse a single string of unicode/emoji *AND* bad-filename-chracters
-5. To Run internal testing suite / lookup table validation
+5. To run internal testing suite / lookup table validation
 ```
 Which can be invoked like this:
 ```
 1. fix_unicode_filenames
 2. fix_unicode_filenames auto
-3. fix_unicode_filenames string "😈🎉 💜😈"
+3. fix_unicode_filenames string "😈𝚫🎉 💜Ꝁ🤠🤡🤢矲石矴🍕"
-4. fix_unicode_filenames file   "😈🎉 💜😈"
+4. fix_unicode_filenames file   "😈𝚫🎉 💜Ꝁ🤠🤡🤢矲石矴🍕"
 5. fix_unicode_filenames test
 ```